 Most local government data are annual, relating to financial years.
-Detailed annual returns of expenditure and income are compiled by local government and collected by the Office of the Deputy Prime Minister (OPDM), Scottish Executive, Welsh Assembly and the Northern Ireland Government.
+Detailed annual returns of expenditure and income are compiled by local government and collected by the Department for Communities and Local Government (DCLG), Scottish Executive, Welsh Assembly and the Northern Ireland Government.
 Data for the current year are based on local government budgets.
 Final figures are based on their audited accounts.

-A quarterly return collected by OPDM gives wages and salaries, interest and dividend receipts and council tax receipts.
+A quarterly return collected by DCLG gives wages and salaries, interest and dividend receipts and council tax receipts.
 Interest and Dividends are modified by the operation of the Dividend Interest Matrix.

-OPDM, and its devolved equivalents collect quarterly returns of capital expenditure.
+DCLG, and its devolved equivalents collect quarterly returns of capital expenditure.

-OPDM collects monthly data for the whole of the United Kingdom on the borrowing and lending of local government.
+DCLG collects monthly data for the whole of the United Kingdom on the borrowing and lending of local government.